Some templates share a grid/list style for their Blog Pages. This design gives you two options for displaying your blog posts:

 - Date Posted

-Select which metadata display in the Blog: Metadata section of the Style Editor using the Primary and Secondary tweaks.
+Select which metadata display in the Blog: Metadata section of Site Styles using the Primary and Secondary tweaks.

 - For the Blog Page, choose where the metadata displays (above title, below title, or below content) with the Metadata tweak in the Blog: List section.